 - Media Research Group (MRG)

-Advertising is a meritocratic industry, encouraging excellence and leading to the possibility of early responsibility.
-Advertising can provide a long-term career, and you can progress your way up through the organisation from a junior planning role to head of planning and senior positions in other areas.
+With the right amount of luck and effort you can expect early responsibility in this industry and you can progress your way up through the organisation from a junior planning role to head of planning and senior positions in other areas.

 With experience, a good reputation and contacts within the industry, other options might include setting up your own agency or working on a freelance basis.

-The transferable skills gained through working in planning, especially business management, people management and creative thinking, can be applied to many other industries and used in areas such as brand consultancy, qualitative research, communications and broadcasting.
+The transferable skills gained in your planning role, such as business management, people management and creative thinking, can be applied to many other industries and used in areas such as brand consultancy, qualitative research, communications and broadcasting.